Box Hill Cemetery

+Located within the cemetery are a columbarium and memorial to the Myer family that were added to the Victorian Heritage Register on 9 October 2003 in recognition of its historical, aesthetic, social and architectural significance.
+The site was also added by the Victorian branch of the National Trust to a non-statutory heritage list on 17 October 1997.

 Architecture

 The Myer memorial was designed by British architect Edwin Lutyens in association with local architects Yuncken, Freeman, Freeman & Griffiths.
 The columbarium, a brick building in the style of a Byzantine church, was designed by architects Rodney Alsop and A. Bramwell Smith and constructed in 1929.

-History of Box Hill Cemetery
+History

-The first moves to establish a public cemetery at Box Hill were made in 1872 when an area of 12 acres was set aside and eight trustees were appointed at a public meeting.
-A grant of £35 was received from the Government of the day for the erection of a fence around the site.
+The first moves to establish a public cemetery at Box Hill were made in 1872 when 12 acre was set aside and eight trustees were appointed at a public meeting.
+A grant of £35 was received from the Government for the erection of a fence around the site.
 The area was part of a large reserve bounded on two sides by Whitehorse Road and Britnells Road (now Middleborough Road) from which the Sagoe Common School and police paddock had been excised.

 The first burial took place the day after the cemetery was officially gazetted on 30 August 1873.
 Prior to this, burials took place on land surrounding the nearby United Methodist Church and in the small Lutheran cemetery established at Waldau (Doncaster) in 1860.
 Public cemeteries had also been established at Kew and Burwood.

-Box Hill Cemetery was enlarged on two occasions in subsequent years.
+The Box Hill Cemetery was subsequently enlarged on two occasions.
 A small adjoining section, still referred to as the 'New Survey', was gazetted in 1886, following the extension of the railway line from Box Hill to Lilydale.
-In 1935 a further adjoining area of 12 acres was purchased by the Box Hill Council to bring the cemetery to its present size of ≈12.5 ha.
-Part of this area included the police paddock.
+In 1935 a further adjoining 12 acre was purchased by the Box Hill Council to bring the cemetery to its present size of approximately 12.5 ha.
+Part of this former area included the police paddock.

-From 1875 until 1973, the main entrance to the cemetery was from Whitehorse Road by way of an avenue.
+From 1875 until 1973, the main entrance to the cemetery was from Whitehorse Road.
 The fine entrance gates and pillars to this approach still stand today, but they are no longer part of the cemetery.
 The present entrance from Middleborough Road was established in 1973 to eliminate the need for funeral traffic to cross the railway line, and the Whitehorse Road entrance avenue was passed over to the then City of Box Hill in 1979.